CS 725/825 Computer Networks, IT 725 Network Technology

 1. (50 points) The goal of this assignment is to study the latency overhead introduced by various protocols.
 The assignment focusses on a simple request/response transaction implemented using various protocols and, specifically, on the question of how many network round-trip times (RTTs) does it take to complete such a transaction.
 While other components contribute to the overall transaction latency, RTT tends to dominate, and it is typically out of our control.
 This question can be answered by analyzing the protocols in question, however, in this assignment you are expected to study it experimentally.
 You will implement a system consisting of a client making a simple request to a server, the server responds with some arbitrary data, the client receives it, and measures, as precisely as possible, the time the entire transaction took, i.e., including, if applicable, the time it took to establish and close the connection.

 2. Experiment with five protocols: ICMP, UDP, TCP, TLS, HTTP, and HTTPS.
 Both request and response should be no more than a few tens of bytes in length, not including the protocol overhead.
 For all protocols except for ICMP (use ping for that), you need to write both client and server side.
 It is fine to use libraries for TLS/HTTP/HTTPS.
-For the HTTP/HTTPS server you may want to consider using node.js or Flask.
-TLS and HTTPS experiments require that you generate your own self-signed (not backed by a recognized CA) certificate (see Question 5 above).
+For the HTTP/HTTPS server you may want to consider using node.js or Flask but other libraries are perfectly fine.
+TLS and HTTPS experiments require that you generate your own self-signed (not backed by a recognized CA) certificate (see Question 5 in the previous assignment).
 Most HTTPS client libraries will require extra steps to confirm that it is fine to accept a self-signed certificate.
 Ignore internet posts that state that accepting self-signed certificates in your program is wrong.
 They are correct with respect to production code, however, here we are dealing with experiments in a closed environment.

 To run your experiment, use rb1.cs.unh.edu and rb2.cs.unh.edu.
 Besides connectivity to the department network, the servers are connected via five links that carry no other traffic than the one produced by the experiments.
 Each of the links is configured so that traffic experiences different link delays.
 The extra delays added to the inherent delay of a directly connected link are set as follows: